Trainwagon/landing-page/README.md

 # landing-page

-odin project. this is my attempt with this project.
+odin project. this is my attempt with this project. it is not a perfect copy.